matteodeleonardis/unsupervised_aav2/README.md

     <li> activate the project: <code> julia --project=. </code> </li>
     <li> instantiate the packages: <code> import Pkg; Pkg.instantiate() </code> </li>
 </ul>
 This code has been executed with Julia version 1.8.5.
-If a version >= 1.9 is used, something might not work just as they are.
+If a version >= 1.9 is used, something might not work just as it is.

 # Main Files